shansari10/hello-universe/README.md

 # hello-universe
-This is just for testing purpose i have just wrote this line on=f cpde
+This is just for testing purpose i have just wrote this line of code